wellcomecollection/dockerfiles/README.md

 ## Builds

-The container images here are at https://hub.docker.com/u/wellcome
+The container images are at https://hub.docker.com/u/wellcome

 **You will need to manually push images.**